copyrite/LwotcMinimalText/XComGame.md

 * The penalty does not affect the current action an enemy takes if it is aim-based and would only apply in the next turn.
 This means that if a covering fire shot was taken against an enemy performing an aim-based action, that action does not suffer the penalty.

 ## Covert
-Enemies have 25% smaller detection range against you.
+Enemies have 25% reduced detection radius against you.
-* Enemies have 25% smaller detection range against you, as denoted by red tiles surrounding enemies who are not alerted to your presence.
-* This ability also grants a small reduction in this soldier's impact on infiltration times.
 * Does not apply to ADVENT security towers.
+* Infiltration rate bonus?
+How does that work?

 ## Crippling Strike
-Throw a knife that causes the target to be maimed for 1 turn (zero mobility).
+Throw a knife that Maims on hit for 1 turn.
-* Throws a throwing knife, without breaking Shadow.
-* This ability has a 3 turn cooldown.
-* The maimed status reduces the target's mobility to 0, making it immobile.
+* Maimed enemies have 0 mobility.
+* Breaks concealment, but not Shadow.
+* Shares charges with other Throwing Knife skills.
+* {% COOLDOWN %}

 ## Crusader's Rage
-Gain 25% damage boost for every 25% HP missing, up to 50% damage boost.
-Reduce wound recovery times for this soldier by 8 HP.
+You deal 25% more damage per 25% HP missing, up to 50%.
+Your wound recovery times are reduced by {% CRUSADERS_RAGE_HEAL %} HP.
-* Wound reduction does not work if the soldier entered a bleeding out state during the mission.
+* Wound reduction is not applied if the soldier entered a bleeding out state during the mission.

 ## Cutthroat
-Your melee attacks against biological enemies ignore their armor and have a +15 critical chance and do +2 critical damage.
++15 crit chance and +2 crit damage to melee attacks against non-robotic(?) enemies.
+Your melee attacks pierce all armor of non-robotic enemies.

 ## Cyclic Fire
-Special Shot: Fire three shots at a target in a single attack.
-Requires both actions and all shots have aim penalties.
-Has a 2 turn cooldown.
-* Special Shot: Fire three shots at a target in a single attack.
-Requires two actions and all shots have a -10 penalty to aim.
-* Requires 3 ammo.
-* Cyclic Fire has a 2 turn cooldown.
-* Requires a burst-fire weapon; ability will not be available when a shotgun or sniper rifle is equipped as a primary weapon.
+Fire three shots with -{% CYCLIC_FIRE_AIM %}.
+* {% 2AP %}
+* {% COOLDOWN %}
+* {% AMMO %}
+* Does not work with shotguns or sniper rifles.

 ## Damage Control
 After taking damage, gain 2 armor through the end of the turn.